If your child has

 Most of these games are designed to “teach” kids to pay attention to one type of stimulus, or to remember one type of information.
 But whether that skill extends to anything else is what’s important.
 Learning how to memorize a certain type of list through the course of a game doesn’t necessarily mean your child is going to be better at remembering directions in class.

-boost memory and build attention.
+and build attention.
 To do that, they have users move through a series of challenges.
-Players are often asked to recall and recreate a sequence of shapes, colors or objects in a certain amount of time.
+Players are often asked to recall and recreate a sequence of shapes, colors, or objects in a certain amount of time.

 If a user is successful, he moves on to a new, more complex, set of challenges.
 He’s rewarded with badges.
 And he gets data showing how much he has improved at problem solving or flexible thinking.